 Rows of columns of lovely striped Turkish marble separate the nave from the aisles, with archaic capitals, retained from the original church.
 Three chapels each side.
 Timber tie beams and a flat coffered timber ceiling.

-There are something like 11 paintings by him here.
+There are 11 paintings by him here - only San Rocco beats this church for feasting on Tintoretto.
 A monumental pair, The Adoration of the Golden Calf and The Last Judgement both thought to have been painted around 1563, flank the altar, fitting exactly into their spaces, they were probably painted in situ.
 (It is said that amongst the bearers of the Golden Calf you'll find portraits of Giorgione, Titian, Veronese and Tintoretto himself.)
-The Five Virtues in the vault are by Tintoretto too, except the middle one, Faith, which is visibly by a different (17th Century) artist, Pietro Ricchi from Lucca.
+The Five Virtues in the vault are by Tintoretto too, except the middle one, Faith, which is visibly by a different (17th century) artist, Pietro Ricchi from Lucca.

 The Presentation of the Virgin (see right) over the door to the Capella di San Mauro, is from a few years later and is more lovable.
 (Note the real gold leaf decoration on the steps.)
 It was painted to outdo Titian's huge painting of the same subject (in the Accademia) and even emulates the older artist's characteristic colour scheme.
+Tintoretto had last a mere ten days as Titian's pupil, for whatever reason, and they never became pals.
 The very-evident obelisk is also a steal from the Titian, but is also a not-unusual inclusion in paintings of this subject of this period, representing the sun and symbolising the triumph over death.
 The 15 steps represent the 15 psalms recited by pilgrims ascending to Jerusalem.
 This painting was once the outer doors of the organ, with the two paintings currently either side of the high altarpiece The Beheading of St Paul and The Vision of the Cross to St Paul on the inside of the doors.

 The left-hand side of the church is dominated by works by Tintoretto's son Domenico which don't exactly shine and, in fact, a Palma Giovane Crucifixion in the Morosoni Chapel is the highlight of this side.